Azure/fta-internalbusinessapps/appmodernization/app-service/articles/function-app-service-static-ip.md

 ## Create Simple NSG

-- Create an put of the box NSG rule and associate that to the VNET Integration Subnet
+- Create an out of the box NSG rule and associate that to the VNET Integration Subnet
 ![Screenshot](media/app-service-function-apps/InboundNSG-resized.png)
 ![Screenshot](media/app-service-function-apps/OutboundNSG-resized.png)